dukeofharen/httplaceholder/docs/docs.md

 On this page, you can create new stubs based on cURL commands.
 You can, for example, use cURL commands you have lying around or you can copy/paste cURL commands from your browser.

 ![](img/ui/stub_curl_form.png)
-_On this form, you can import one or multiple cURL commands._
+_On this form, you can import one or multiple cURL commands.
+You can also upload a file with the cURL commands in it._

 ![](img/ui/stub_curl_form_review.png)
 _When pressing the "Import cURL command(s)" button, you will see the stubs that will be added.
 You will have the option to directly save the stubs, edit the stubs before saving or resetting and starting over._